cyrill-martin/parlament/README.md

 # Der Nationalrat

-This repository contains the files for the Swiss National Council visualization on [nationalrat.kmapper.com](http://nationalrat.kmapper.com).
+This repository contains the files for the Swiss National Council visualization available at [nationalrat.kmapper.com](http://nationalrat.kmapper.com/).

 ## Dependencies